Occasionally during a restore, you may encounter the inability to restore one or more files. Possible reasons for this error include:

 - File names are restricted to 255 characters

-If the file names are unsupported by the operating system you are restoring to, try restoring on the original operating system or use the CrashPlan web app to restore the files.
+If the file names are unsupported by the operating system you are restoring to, try restoring on the original operating system or download files from the web to restore the files.

 Alternatively, you might not have permissions to save files to the restore location.
 To determine whether or not you have permissions, save a document to that location.
 If you are not able to save the document, then you don't have sufficient permissions for that location.
 Restore to a different location, or consult the documentation for your operating system to troubleshoot the issue.